United Kingdom Internal Market Act 2020: Effect on devolution

-The act seeks to restrict the exercise of devolved competences both legally and practically.
+The act is intended to restrict the exercise of devolved competences both legally and practically.
 It has several effects on the constitutional arrangements regarding devolved legislative powers.
 Principal amongst these is the effect that the market access principles will have on the practical ability of the devolved administrations to regulate economic activity.
-It also expressly reserves the regulation of distortive or harmful subsidies to the UK Government, and gives them spending powers in numerous policymaking areas.
+It also expressly reserves the regulation of state aid to the UK Government, and gives them spending powers in numerous policymaking areas.
 These powers undermine the authority of the devolved institutions to determine infrastructure priorities within their respective jurisdiction.
 The Act has less of a restrictive impact on devolution in Northern Ireland than in Scotland and Wales.

 The UK government argues that the market access principles do not affect the powers of the devolved legislatures and governments.
 While the powers remain similar "on paper", in practical and legal terms they are significantly constrained.
 The principles undermine devolved competences in two ways.
 These relate to its status as a protected enactment, and to the disproportionate market size and power of the economy under English jurisdiction.
 Because the devolved governments will be unable to disapply the market access principles, if they attempt to introduce new or stricter regulatory standards, they will only apply to goods produced within the devolved jurisdiction.
 This means that these standards will have little or no practical effect other than to disadvantage their own economy, severely restricting their ability to introduce regulatory divergence, or pursue different economic or social choices to those made in Westminster.